907sjl/pdf-splicer/README.md

 This has been useful for issuing page formatted reports that are compilations of PDF output from different sources.
-You might have PDFs that you collect from other groups, along with visualizations from R scripts, Python scripts, or Power BI exports.
+You might have PDFs that you collect from others, along with visualizations from R scripts, Python scripts, or Power BI exports.
 This script allows you to compile a single PDF digest from those separate documents using a template that can be rerun as often as needed.